khawarizmus/hijri-week-calendar-proposal/content.typ

 3. Tueday 17 Shaʿbān 1445 AH yearly ordinal date is: 229.
 4. We determine the week number by dividing the ordinal date and rounding it up: 229 / 7 ≈ 33.

-This means that Wednesday 18 Shaʿbān occurs on the 33rd week of 1445 AH as per the Umm Al-Qura Hijri calendar
+This means that Wednesday 18 Shaʿbān occurs on the 33rd week of 1445 AH as per the Umm Al-Qura Hijri calendar.

 == The Beginning of The HWC Year and its Length